<< Click to Display Table of Contents >> Troubleshooting Widgets |

 3. Loads on the Simulation and on runtime, but not doing what is supposed to?

-Finally, and once the Widget at least displays correctly, you can test it in the Work Portal.
+Finally, once the Widget displays correctly, you can test it in the Work Portal.

-This also applies if the simulation of your Widget is not working as expected but only if the Widget has no syntax errors.
+This also applies if your Widget's simulation is not working as expected, but only if the Widget contains no syntax errors.

 Recall that you may use your browser’s debugging and developer options (frequently shown with the F12 key, and as described in the section below) which include the same traces options such as console.log() that write directly into the browser's JS console (supported in Chrome and Mozilla).